annoybot/yule_log/README.md

 - **ulogcat.rs**: Shows how to emit the parsed data back into a ULOG file.
 This example round trips the data, parsing it and re-saving it to a new file.
 Demonstrates the fidelity of the parser because the emitted ULOG file is typically binary identical to the input ULOG file.

+## License

+This project is licensed under an 'All Rights Reserved' licence.
+You may not redistribute or use the software without permission.